 Could there be such a thing?
 Yes.

 Now don’t get me wrong, I’m all about tacos.
 I love the shells.
 I prefer soft over crunchy.
-White, wheat, corn flour.
-Each just as tasty as the next.
+White, wheat, corn flour…each just as tasty as the next.
 I enjoy burritos, enchiladas, open faced, and melted shut with cheese.
-I would even consider wraps as part of the taco family & those are all delicious.
+I would even consider wraps as part of the taco family.

-So this past week my friends and I recreated these lettuce wraps at home and I must say, they were delicious.
-Maybe it was just the deliciously sauced and seasoned ground chicken filling or perhaps it was the lettuce.
+I recreated these lettuce wraps at home and I must say, they were delicious.
+Maybe it was the deliciously sauced and seasoned ground chicken filling or perhaps it was the lettuce.

-So anyways, my friends and I made our own lettuce wraps and they were delicious and super easy and I think they were pretty healthy.
-We bought ground chicken which is less fatty and less calories tan ground beef (a traditional taco favorite).
-We browned that in a pan, added chopped ginger, onions, and garlic.
-Then we added hoisin sauce, soy sauce, rice vinegar, and sriracha sauce.
-Combined all that and then at the end we garnished it with scallions and water chestnuts.
+Overall, the lettuce wraps were easy to make, delicious and pretty healthy.
+For the recipe, I used ground chicken, which is less fatty and less calories than ground beef (a traditional taco favorite).
+Browned that in a pan, added chopped ginger, onions and garlic.
+I then added hoisin sauce, soy sauce, rice vinegar, and sriracha sauce.
+Combined the ingredients and garnished with scallions and water chestnuts.

-Other than the taste of this delicious concoction, it was also just fun to eat.
-The three of us gathered around a table, peeled some leaves off a head of lettuce and scooped the chicken filling right onto the lettuce.
+Other than the taste of this delicious concoction, the wraps were also fun to eat.
+Peel some leaves off a head of lettuce, scoop on the filling and get to work!
 No cheese.
 No sour cream.
 No pico de gallo.
-It was a good time all around and finished it off with a bottle of wine.
-Obviously.